Bauschinger effect: Mechanism of action

-Consequence of Bauschinger effect
+Consequence of the Bauschinger effect

 Metal forming operations result in situations exposing the metal workpiece to stresses of reversed sign.
 The Bauschinger effect contributes to work softening of the workpiece, for example in straightening of drawn bars or rolled sheets, where rollers subject the workpiece to alternate bending stresses, thereby reducing the yield strength and enabling greater cold drawability of the workpiece.